 The Academic Resources Center is responsible for providing support services to help students acquire skills essential to achieve academic success.
-Services include tutoring for CBU coursework as well as a variety of subjects such as library research (APA, MLA), test-taking strategies, personality enhancement exercises, computer skills, and limited CBEST, RICA, CSET AND SAT, as available.
-In addition, the ARC offers a spanish lab extension, study groups, testing services, informal learning style self-assessment, and academic success workshops.
+Services include tutoring for CBU coursework as well as a variety of subjects such as library research, citation (APA, MLA), test-taking strategies, computer skills, and limited CBEST, RICA, CSET and SAT, as available.
+In addition, the ARC offers study groups, testing services, informal learning style self-assessment, and academic success workshops.
+The ARC is located in the James Building room 166.